deacona/the-ball-is-round/reports/intl_02_euro_2020.md

 __The method__

-I focussed on what I felt were a handful of key indicators from previous work: Elo ratings and Home advantage (as used in WC 2018 predictions), and Experience, Population and GDP per capita (as used in Soccernomics by Simon Kuper & Szymanski).
+I focussed on what I felt were a handful of key indicators from previous work: Elo ratings and Home advantage (as used in WC 2018 predictions), and Experience, Population and GDP per capita (as used in Soccernomics by Kuper & Szymanski).

 A random 20% of the past tournament matches were held for testing.
 This gave us 140 training samples and 35 test samples.